-The first Awards were in 1994.
-They drew 40 entries.
-From that time the Awards never looked back.
+The first OPSO Media Awards were held in 1994 and they attracted 40 entries.
+From that time the Media Awards never looked back.
 The media soon understood what a positive ageing was all about and by 1998, OPSO invited the media from across Australia to join.
 This event was held at Parliament House in Brisbane.

 In the International Year of Older Persons the OPSO Media Awards were held in Parliament House in Canberra.
 A busload of OPSO members, went down to Canberra to organize the event which to their great delight was held in the Great Hall at Parliament House, Canberra.